Hunting, Trapping, and Fishing Charges

 Examples of penalties for violating DNR regulations

-Multiple Offender: 3 convictions within preceding 5 years: $500 to $2,000 fine and 10 to 180 days in jail.
+- Multiple Offender: Three (3) convictions within the preceding five (5) years: $500 to $2,000 fine and up to 180 days in jail.

 What to do if approached by a DNR officer

-The dedicated, experienced and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented clients in DNR cases.
+The dedicated, experienced, and zealous defense attorneys at LEWIS & DICKSTEIN, P.L.L.C. have successfully represented clients in DNR cases.
 We have a well-earned reputation for providing the highest quality defense and aggressive representation, while showing empathy and care for each client.
 Because each attorney at LEWIS & DICKSTEIN, P.L.L.C. has experience defending hunting, trapping, and fishing charges; they have the skill and savvy to deliver outstanding representation and exceptional results with fair and affordable fees.